Telular/mach2-coretech-integration-apis/AssetLinkGlobal/README.md

 # Asset Link Global API

-.NET 4.7.1 DLL and an MS Unit Test project that illustrates how to call the API and get returned data in strongly typed .NET classes.
+.NET 4.7.1 DLL and an MS Unit Test project and bulk provisioning console app that illustrates how to call the API and get returned data in strongly typed .NET classes.

 ## Prerequisites

-Visual Studio 2017
+Visual Studio 2019
 Compile and run it as is.

 ### AssetLinkBulkProvisioner

+Console application that takes a CSV file with ESN data in it and calls the AssetLinkApi to provision the device.
+This application uses the AssetLinkApi library and does call the Mach2 CoreTech library since the devices may not exist yet.

 ### AssetLinkGlobalApiLib

+The (.NET 4.7.1) library that encapsulates the AssetLink API.

 ### AssetLinkGlobalTests

-API to communicate with the Asset Link Global system that will host the data links to satellite communication devices that will be utilized by a new class of Tank devices.
-The API is NOT a REST API and has a very specific and very opinionated data return layer.
-That said the provided API provides the means to issue commands against the API "File" types of devices, groups (grp), moments, and remote.
+Integration unit tests that exercise the AssetLink Global API.
+All support methods are demonstrated including provisioning.
+Provisioning tests are set to "Ignore" to keep from running them over and over.